sophstad/sophstad.github.io/index.md

 layout: page
 ---

-I’m a junior studying computer science at Columbia University.
-I’m interested in full-stack engineering, and will be doing that over the summer at [MongoDB](https://www.mongodb.com) in New York.
+I’m a senior studying computer science at Columbia University.
+I’m interested in full-stack engineering, and am doing that over the summer at [MongoDB](https://www.mongodb.com) in New York.

 Some things I enjoy –